 Yet when the word “decaf” is mentioned amongst coffee lovers, it’s as if the world might end.
 Decaf coffee has a seriously negative reputation, even amongst the one-a-day coffee drinkers.
 Many people wonder what the point is to drinking decaf while others swear that it tastes worse than regular coffee.
 Part of the problem is that decaf coffee is chemically treated and has a history of using toxic chemicals for the decaffeination process, creating a negative connotation around the name.

 However, those dangerous solvents are no longer used and the end result is much safer to consume today.
 There are plenty of reasons why someone would switch to decaf, but it’s mostly due to a doctor’s recommendation.
-But, before going into why decaf can be a great, healthy addition to your daily routine, let’s look at what decaf coffee really is:
+But, before going into the amazing health benefits of decaf coffee, let’s look at what decaf coffee really is:

 What is Decaf, Anyway?

 Decaf coffee may sound like a GMO product with scary connotations attached, but it’s much simpler than that.
 The decaffeination of coffee is the process of extracting the caffeine out of normal coffee beans using various different processes, resulting in a tasty, nearly caffeine-free coffee product.
 There are three main methods of decaffeinating coffee: water processing, direct solvent method, and supercritical carbon dioxide decaffeination method.

 The water processing method uses water to flush out the caffeine, making it completely chemical-free.
 The direct solvent method uses a chemical solvent (usually methylene chloride or ethyl acetate) to extract the caffeine.
 Finally, the supercritical carbon dioxide decaffeination method uses carbon dioxide as a solvent to extract the caffeine.
 While each method extracts similar percentages of caffeine, each method has a subtle taste difference.